neilwave/name-generator/README.md

 **Function:**
-Click a botton and reveal some random names:
+Click a botton and reveal some random names/words:

 -----
 To get random names the name-generator uses the http://www.datamuse.com/api/.
-So any self-written lists are not needed and with this API it's more likely a true random output)
+Any self-written lists are not needed and with this API it's more likely a true random output.

 -----